brook1167/week_2_data_warehouse/README.md

 ### Data
 In Downloads - pNEUMA | open-traffic (epfl.ch) you can find pNEUMA data: pNEUMA is an open large-scale dataset of naturalistic trajectories of half a million vehicles that have been collected by a one-of-a-kind experiment by a swarm of drones in the congested downtown area of Athens, Greece.
 Each file for a single (area, date, time) is ~87MB of data.
 You may refer to the following references to understand how the data is generated from video frames recorded with swarm drones.
+- Download link of pNEUMA data  https://open-traffic.epfl.ch/index.php/downloads/#1599047632450-ebe509c8-1330
-- PIA15_poster.pdf (datafromsky.com)(PDF)
+- PIA15_poster.pdf (datafromsky.com)(PDF)   https://datafromsky.com/wp-content/uploads/2015/03/PIA15_poster.pdf
-- Automatic vehicle trajectory extraction for traffic analysis from aerial video data (researchgate.net)
+- Automatic vehicle trajectory extraction for traffic analysis from aerial video data (researchgate.net)        https://www.researchgate.net/publication/276857533_Automatic_vehicle_trajectory_extraction_for_traffic_analysis_from_aerial_video_data

 May use the following GitHub packages to visualize and interact with the data (and obtain other similar data)